 So more specifically rather than just saying to “keep it low”, the more important objective is to make them “contact low”.

-One of the best strategies to achieve this is to always aim at the feet of one of your opponents with a great majority of the shots you hit.
+One of the best strategies to achieve this is to always aim at the feet of one of your opponents with a great majority of the shots you hit whether you hit them hard or soft.
+Or at least aim to hit it knee height or below as much as you can.

 I also tend to call this “finding their shoelaces”.

-So, even if you do have a low contact, if you can find a way to hit their shoelaces and force them into a low contact even if it was technically high before they are able to hit it then go ahead and do that.
+So, even if you do have a low contact, if you can find a way to hit their shoelaces and force them into a low contact, even if it was technically high at some point on their side of the court before they’re able to hit it, then go ahead and do that.

 This will be a more viable strategy when they are further back in the court rather than if they are up in the court.

-The point is, you can hit it any which way you want and as hard as you want, as long as you are able force that low contact and targeting their feet is a great way to do that.
+The point is, you can hit it any which way you want and as hard as you want, and really as high as you want, as long as you are able force that low contact.
+Being sure to target their feet, whether you hit soft or hard, is a great way to do that.

 3. Develop Quick Hands & Feet To Hit The Ball Early

-Moving to the ball and striking it as soon as possible after it crosses the net will allow you to take the ball at the highest contact point available.
+Moving to the ball and striking it at its highest peak as soon as possible after it crosses the net will allow you to take the ball at the highest contact point available to you on that particular shot.

 Taking too long when hitting the ball has a number of downsides.
 For starters, the ball can start getting low as it loses momentum and your swing technique and accuracy may suffer as you may have to reach further down in order to make contact.
 Your backswing and follow through will likely have to be more compact as a result and your swing speed will be affected as well.
 It will be on the slower side.